Vaucluse House: Resumption by the NSW Government

 A Friends of Vaucluse House group formed well before the formation of the Historic Houses Trust of NSW.

 Further additions and alterations were made in the period up until 1966.
-In 1968 responsibility for the house and grounds was transferred to the NSW National Parks and Wildlife Service when it was declared a historic site under the National Parks and Wildlife Act of 1967.
+In 1968 responsibility for the house and grounds was transferred to the NSW National Parks & Wildlife Service when it was declared a historic site under the National Parks and Wildlife Act of 1967.
 Over 200 indigenous trees were replanted and refurbishment of the house interiors was announced in 1978.
 The Trustees maintained their position until 1980 when the property became the responsibility of the Historic Houses Trust of NSW.

 In 1981 the property was transferred to the NSW Historic Houses Trust, who commenced work on a long-term conservation plan for the grounds.
 This was based on a study of the site's history, contemporary documentation such as paintings, sketches, family papers, photographs, and research on 19th century garden practises in Australia.
 Today, Vaucluse House is one of the few 19th century houses on Sydney Harbour retaining a significant part of its original setting.
 One distinguishing surviving characteristic of the 19th century estate is its careful division into specific areas, both functional and ornamental, such as pleasure garden, kitchen garden, rear service yard, paddocks, carriageway, creek, estate backdrop, beach paddock.

 In July 1981 the Government Architect's Branch of the NSW Public Works Department was commissioned by the Historic Houses Trust to carry out a study of the Vaucluse House grounds.
 The aim was to trace their development from their beginnings to the present.
 Historic research undertaken by the Trust's researcher, Joy Hughes also informed this work.
 They study divided the history into eight chronological periods, derived from phases of ownership, major events and periods when a substantial amount of information was available.
 The current (1982) archaeological investigations filled out some gaps in knowledge about the property's history.